Y-Kilic/ai-agents-docker/docs/architecture.md

 The Blazor interface now includes a **Codex** page so users can run plugin commands directly without creating an agent or overseer.
 The page shows the current status and recent Codex logs for visibility and provides a button to clear the logs.

+The agent planner now keeps a set of previously executed actions to avoid repeating the same sub-goal.
+Its prompt explicitly instructs the language model to output only valid C# 12 code targeting .NET 8 to prevent language drift.

 ### Next Cycle

 * Provide an interactive preview before applying patches.
 * Improve error handling when commits fail or patches do not apply.
 * Add an undo command to revert the last Codex patch.
 * Expose a command to run unit tests after building for quick validation.
+* Persist a manifest of finished sub-goals and verify the code compiles to tighten the DONE criteria.